HowToSD/cremage/readme.md

 # User's guide
 Cremage is designed to make it intuitive to use, but there are still things that are not obvious.
 I recommend you have a quick look at [User's Guide](docs/users_guide.md "View the User's Guide")

 # Usage Restrictions

-## Non-commercial use
+## Non-commercial Use
-Cremage is initially released for non-commercial research purpose only, but this is subject to change.
-If you are interested in using it commercially, please contact me at support@candee.ai.
+**Cremage** is initially released for non-commercial research purposes only; however, this status is subject to change.
+If you are interested in using it commercially, please contact us at support@candee.ai.

 ## Not Suitable for Minors or Those Sensitive to Potentially Offensive Content

-While Stable Diffusion is a powerful and versatile tool for image creation, it possesses the capability to generate content that may be inappropriate for minors.
-Additionally, there is the potential for Stable Diffusion to produce images that some users might find offensive.
+While **Stable Diffusion** is a powerful and versatile tool for image creation, it has the potential to generate content that may be inappropriate for minors.
+Additionally, **Stable Diffusion** can occasionally produce images that some users might find offensive.

-The Cremage software includes a feature designed to filter out sensitive content; however, this filter is not infallible and may not effectively screen all such content.
-As a result, Cremage is not suitable for use by minors.
+The **Cremage** software includes a feature designed to filter out sensitive content; however, this filter is not foolproof and may not effectively screen all such content.
+As a result, **Cremage** is not suitable for use by minors.

-By choosing to use Cremage, users acknowledge and accept the risks associated with potential exposure to inappropriate or offensive content.
-Users assume full responsibility for the use of the software under these conditions.
+By choosing to use **Cremage**, users acknowledge and accept the risks associated with potential exposure to inappropriate or offensive content.

+## Lawful and Ethical Purposes Only

+Users are reminded that **Cremage** must be used only for lawful and ethical purposes.
+This includes refraining from using the software to generate images of any real person without the explicit consent of the individuals whose likenesses are to be used.
+Users assume full responsibility for ensuring their use of the software complies with all applicable laws and ethical standards.

 # Reporting bugs
 The best way to report a bug is to create an issue on github.